arm-developer-tools/windowsperf-vs-extension/doc/sdk/wperf-client.md

 - `(WperfList output, string stdError) GetEventList()`: This public method executes the `wperf list -json` command and returns the output.
 The standard output is deserialized into a `WperfList` object and returned, along with the standard error.
 [Read more...](../wperf-outputs/wperf-list.md)

+- `(WperfTest output, string stdError) GetTest()`: This public method executes the `wperf test -json` command and returns the output.
+The standard output is deserialized into a `WperfTest` object and returned, along with the standard error.
+[Read more...](../wperf-outputs/wperf-test.md)

 ## Usage Example

 ```csharp